 Commands must have qualified escorts to move both pre-trial and post-trial prisoners.
 To be qualified, personnel must meet screening criteria, attend a one-day Brig Escort Chaser Class and pass a written proficiency test.
 Successful completion will result in the issuance of an Escort Identification Card (NAVPERS 1640/18).
 The certification is good for one year.

-Brig Escort classes will be conducted on a quarterly basis at the station theatre.
+Brig Escort classes will be conducted on a quarterly basis at the Sonoran Pueblo.
 Brig Escort Classes are normally scheduled on the first week of the first month, every quarter.
 In order to attend the escort class, units are required to send a signed copy of the pre-screening letter via e-mail to the Brig Training Staff.
-The class begins promptly at 0800.
+The class begins promptly at 0730.
 Attendees who show up after 0800 will be turned away.
-The scheduled class dates in 2022 include the following:
+The scheduled class dates in 2023 include the following:

 Click Here for the Escort Nomination Form